 As part of Nutrition Month, we want to highlight the positive impact of Second Harvest Food Bank’s Senior Nutrition Classes.

-One morning at the FiftyForward Bordeaux Center in the Bordeaux neighborhood of Nashville, 15 seniors assemble to see a free nutrition class and cooking demonstration.
+One morning prior to the COVID-19 pandemic, at the FiftyForward Bordeaux Center in the Bordeaux neighborhood of Nashville, 15 seniors assemble to see a free nutrition class and cooking demonstration.
 The topic: healthy and unhealthy fats.
 During the class, the seniors learn about the different sources of fat and how they can positively and negatively affect health.

 The class is taught by Caroline Pullen, the Registered Dietitian at Second Harvest Food Bank of Middle Tennessee.
 Each day, Caroline works to ensure those served by Second Harvest lead the healthy, active lifestyles they deserve.
 Whether through nutrition lessons; healthy, cost-effective recipes; or cooking classes – she provides resources for those struggling with hunger to eat better and make their money go further, including and especially seniors.